-REPORT OF BOARD OF DIRECTORS MEETING
+REPORT OF EXECUTIVE BOARD MEETING

-THURSDAY, APRIL 27, 2023
+WEDNESDAY, APRIL 26, 2023

-A regularly scheduled meeting of the Board of Directors of the Illinois Municipal Electric Agency was held in person and also by webinar broadcast pursuant to proper notice from the IMEA headquarters building, 3400 Conifer Drive, Springfield, Illinois on April 27, 2023.
-Chairman Dale Detmer called the meeting to order at 10:00 a.m. and all attendees participated in the Pledge of Allegiance.
+A regularly scheduled meeting of the Executive Board of the Illinois Municipal Electric Agency was held pursuant to proper notice in person and by webinar broadcast from the IMEA headquarters building, 3400 Conifer Drive, Springfield, Illinois on April 26, 2023.
+Chairman Dale Detmer called the meeting to order at 2:00 p.m.
 Roll call was taken which showed a quorum was present combining both in-person attendance and webinar participation as allowed under law during the Governor's continuing disaster declaration for the COVID-19 pandemic.

-CEO Kevin Gaden announced the names of guests that were participating in the webinar and acknowledged the IMEA staff that were physically present in the Boardroom or on the webinar broadcast.
-Gaden announced that this meeting would be Mayor Dominic Rivara's last meeting and thanked him for his years of service on the IMEA Board.
+CEO Kevin Gaden announced the names of guests that were participating in the webinar and acknowledged the IMEA staff that was physically present in the Boardroom or on the webinar broadcast.